spree/spree/guides/content/developer/core/payments.md

 Payment methods typically represent a payment gateway.
 Gateways will process card payments, and may also include non-gateway methods of payment such as Check, which is provided in Spree by default.

-The `Payment` model in Spree tracks payments against <%= link_to "Orders", :orders %>.
+The `Payment` model in Spree tracks payments against [Orders](orders).
 Payments relate to a `source` which indicates how the payment was made, and a `PaymentMethod`, indicating the processor used for this payment.

 When a payment is created, it is given a unique, 8-character identifier.
 This is used when sending the payment details to the payment processor.
 Without this identifier, some payment gateways mistakenly reported duplicate payments.